stojankukrika/paxum-payments/README.md

 Changelog
 ---
+- 2.1 - version who work with CURL
 - 2.0 - version with tracking response code and return string xml as response
 - 1.0 - initial version